uwgraphics/relaxed_ik_ros1/README.md

 ```

 ### Rust Dependencies (Not optional)
-To use the Rust version of the solver (the recommended option), you will first need to install Rust.
+To use this wrapper, you will first need to install Rust.
 https://www.rust-lang.org/learn/get-started

 If you plan to extend any of the Rust code, we recommend using the Jetbrains rust plugin.